nnirror/facet/README.md

 	- returns a 1 or 0 for each value in the FacetPattern.
 If the value is different than the previous value, returns a 1.
 Otherwise returns a 0.
 (The first value is compared against the last value in the FacetPattern.)
 	- example:
 		- `_.from([1,1,3,4]).changed(); // 1 0 1 1`
 ---
+- **chaos** ( _FacetPattern_, _iterations_ = 100, _cx_ = 0, _cy_ = 0)
+	- each piece of data in the FacetPattern is paired with the corresponding value in the second FacetPattern.
+The resulting complex number x,y coordinate is run through a function: f(x) = x2 + c, over `iterations` iterations.
+The output is a value between 0 and 1, which corresponds to how stable or unstable that particular point is in the complex number plane.
+	- By default, both cx and cy are set to 0 (Mandelbrot set).
+But you can set them to other values from -1 to 1, which can produce all sorts of Julia set variations.
+	- example: `_.sine(44,1000).chaos(_.drunk(44100,0.01)).play()`
+---
 - **clip** ( _min_, _max_ )
 	- clips any numbers in the FacetPattern to a `min` and `max` range.